-Ellie Morrison is the 11th national commissioner of the BSA — a position first held by Daniel Carter Beard, one of the founders of Scouting in the United States.
-She is the first woman to serve in the role.
+W. Scott Sorrells is the 12th national commissioner of the BSA — a position first held by Daniel Carter Beard, one of the founders of Scouting in the United States.

 Like commissioners at all levels of Scouting, the national commissioner is an experienced Scouter who helps chartered organizations and unit leaders achieve the aims of Scouting.
-Ellie’s impact on Scouting has been felt in many ways.
+Sorrells, a long-time champion of the Scouting movement, has done much to further the positive impact BSA’s programs have in the lives of youth through character and leadership development.
+His commitment to the BSA— and to young people— is evident through his service, leadership, and support for Scouting.

 Sorrells has served in several leadership roles for the BSA.
 From Southern Region board member to national commissioner, Mr. Sorrells has achieved notable milestones in the name of Scouting.
 In 2008, he helped to increase the number of new unit-serving commissioners by more than 11 percent within his first year as BSA’s first national commissioner service chairman.

 As national vice chair of the Venturing Committee, Sorrells helped develop the structure of the Venturing program and also worked to establish area and region Venturing Officer Associations.
 As Co-Chair of the 2019 World Scout Jamboree, Sorrells collaborated with leaders of the World Organization of the Scout Movement (WOSM) to bring together youth from more than 160 Scouting organizations around the globe.